 This fratatra’s conclusions

-It’s quite clear that some teams are competitive right out of the box (logically, they are often the same as in tournaments) while others reach their full potential only when they are well developed (Nurgles is a blatant example).
+It is clear that some teams are competitive right out of the box (logically, they are often the same as in tournaments) while others reach their full potential only when they are well developed (Nurgles is a blatant example).
 Absolutely no team reaches its full potential at mid-value and being at that level means either transiting up, down or stagnating.

-The table also shows quite clearly that almost half the teams are on a very similar level with a TAR between 4.1 and 5.0.
+The table also shows clearly that almost half the teams are on a very similar level with a TAR between 4.1 and 5.0.
 The second half is a bit lower but still very competitive with a TAR between 3.2 and 3.9.
 Chaos Pact almost earns its place within this group with a TAR of 2.9.
 Halflings are bad (1.8).
 Goblins and Ogres are abominable (0.3 and 0.0).

 These conclusions are almost wind.
-Here’s why.
+Here is why.

 - The strength of your teams to their current values.